reedlove/mrabuild.py/README.md

 # mrabuild.py
-This is a simple and crude, yet effective, MiSTer MRA file scanner/rebuilder writter in pure python.
+This is a simple and crude, yet effective, MiSTer MRA file scanner/rebuilder written in pure python.

 No need to compile anything or mess with dependencies/modules, you just need a typical python 3 environment.